NativeScript/plugins/packages/iqkeyboardmanager/README.md

 const iqKeyboard = IQKeyboardManager.sharedManager();
 ```

 You now have the full IQKeyboardManager APIs available for you to use.
-For example you could use the following code to switch to a dark keyboard.
+For example, to switch to a dark keyboard you could use the following code.

 ```typescript
 const iqKeyboard = IQKeyboardManager.sharedManager();